 The final step is verifying that all the records are now accurate and up-to-date.
 This can involve running tests on sample datasets, comparing results with existing ones, or using visualizations such as charts and graphs to ensure accuracy.

-Why Businesses Need Data Cleansing
+Why Businesses Need A Data Cleansing Strategy

 Data cleansing may primarily be about keeping records updated, but its importance goes beyond that.
 Consider these benefits: